yet-another-static-site-generator/yass/README.md

   https://github.com/AdaCore/xmlada

-Navigate to the main directory(where this file is) to compile:
+Navigate to the main directory (where this file is) to compile:

-* The easiest way to compile program is use Gnat Studio included in GNAT.
-Just run GPS, select *yass.gpr* as a project file and select option `Build All`.
+* The easiest way to compile program is to use Gnat Studio included in GNAT.
+Select *yass.gpr* as a project file and select option `Build All`.

 * If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.

-If you want to be able to print content of README.md file to terminal (by `readme` program command), copy file *README.md* to `bin` directory.

-**Note:** If you want to move the program around, compile it in release mode.
-In debug mode the program may have problems with finding all dependencies.

 ### Build unit tests